 - copper increases blood pressure

-Sheltered bays which are often used as breeding and mating grounds by large marine organisms have lower water exchange resulting in the accumulation of toxins to dangerous levels.
-DDT, mercury and organochlorines have been found in higher levels in sharks and marine mammals found in closer proximity to human populations.
+Sheltered bays which are often used as breeding and mating grounds by large marine organisms experience lower water exchange resulting in the accumulation of toxins to even more dangerous levels.
+DDT, mercury and organochlorines have been found in higher levels in sharks and marine mammals that stay in closer to human populations.

 Water pollution also affects marine life in more immediate ways: